 The Telecommunications Regulations of the People's Republic of China ("Telecom Regulations"), implemented on September 25, 2000 and amended on July 29, 2014, are the primary PRC law governing telecommunication services, and set out the general framework for the provision of telecommunication services by domestic PRC companies.
 The Telecom Regulations require that telecommunications service providers procure operating licenses prior to commencing operations.
-The Telecom Regulations draw a distinction between "basic telecommunications services," which we generally do not provide, and "value-added telecommunications services as telecommunications and information services provided through public networks.
-The Catalogue of Telecommunications Business ("Catalogue"), which was issued as an attachment to the Telecom Regulations and updated in February 2003, identifies online data and transaction processing, on-demand voice and image communications, domestic Internet virtual private networks, Internet data centers, message storage and forwarding (including voice mailbox, e-mail and online fax services), call centers, Internet access, and online information and data search as value-added telecommunications services.
-We engage in various types of business activities that are value-added telecommunications services as defined and described by the Telecom Regulations and the Catalogue.
+The Telecom Regulations draw a distinction between "basic telecommunications services," which we generally do not provide, and "value-added telecommunications services."
+The Telecom Regulations define value-added telecommunications services as telecommunications and information services provided through public networks.
+The Catalogue of Telecommunications Business ("Catalogue"), which was issued as an attachment to the Telecom Regulations and updated in February 2003, identifies online data and transaction processing, on-demand voice and image communications, domestic Internet virtual private networks, Internet data centers, message storage and forwarding (including voice mailbox, e-mail and online fax services), call centers, Internet access, and online information and data search as value-added telecommunications services as defined and described by the Telecom Regulations and the Catalogue.